-Green Bulrush is a tall perennial sedge, growing up to 5 feet high on roundly triangular unbranched smooth upright stems (culms).
+Green Bulrush is a tall perennial herb, growing up to 5 feet high on roundly triangular unbranched smooth upright stems (culms).
 Not all stems are fertile, non-fertile stems may arch over.

 Leaves are 1/3 to almost 1 inch broad (1-2 cm) with a slight "M" shape, smooth on top but rough on the margins.
 There are 6 to 11 alternate leaves per stem.
 Veins run parallel with the blade.
 The leaf sheath can be green in the upper stem or brownish on leaves near the base.

-The inflorescence is terminal and contains several spherical heads (umbels) containing numerous spikelets, the largest of the heads will have 17 to 25+ spikelets.
-The entire plant may have numerous heads.
-These heads angle out in different directions and under the inflorescence are two or more very conspicuous bracts (modified leaves).
+The inflorescence is a compound cyme, terminal and contains several to numerous spherical heads (cymules) containing numerous spikelets, the largest of the cymules will have 17 to 25+ spikelets.
+Spikelets are stalkless and have dark brown scales.
+Each scale subtends a flower.
+These cymules angle out in different directions and under the inflorescence are two or more very conspicuous bracts (modified leaves).
 These vary in length but one is longer than the inflorescence and their bases are green, sometimes with brown spotting on the blades.
-The individual umbels may have their own small bracts.
+The individual cymules may have their own small bracts.

-The individual flowers have 3 stamens, and brownish overlapping scales.
+Flowers and Seeds: The individual flowers have 3 stamens, and brownish overlapping scales.
+The perigynium, common in sedges, is absent.
 The achenes produced are up to 1.3 mm long and 0.6 mm wide, and when ripe are a brown color with bristles attached.
 They are spread by the wind.
+They are very small and need light for germination so should be surface sown.
+They also need at least 60 days of cold stratification.
+Sowing in the Fall will take care of that.

 Habitat: Green Bulrush is found in sedge meadows, alder thickets and wet meadows.
 It tolerates standing water.
 Grows best in full sun, but some shade in hot summer months is good.
 It grows from rhizomatous fibrous roots that spread and form colonies.
 Also, as the seeds are viable for up to 40 years, it frequently can colonize a disturbed site such as a site recently dredged or otherwise mitigated.
 Seeds will self-sow.